routhlab/ViReMaShiny/README.md

 # ViReMaShiny
-ViReMaShiny is a R Shiny application that allows for quick analysis of viral recombination data from the ViReMa pipeline.
+ A Shiny app that generates figures for ViReMa analyses